How to create a legally binding contract in Croatia

 - Any other means of proving facts recognized by law

 An initial contract of employment can be verbal.
-However, the employer is required to provide the employee with a written contract or a written confirmation that includes the essential elements within 8 days of the verbal agreement.
+However, the employer must provide the employee with a written contract or a written confirmation that includes the essential elements within 8 days of the verbal agreement.

 Written contracts are the preferred method as they are much easier to prove and also ensure that the terms are clear to both parties.